Neocyte/Memory-Game/README.md

 ## Instructions

-To access the feedreader, click [here](https://neocyte.github.io/Memory-Game/).
+To access the memory game, click [here](https://neocyte.github.io/Memory-Game/).

 To begin playing, simply click on any pair of cards to see if they match.
 If they do not match, a red shaking animation will play.
 Failing to match multiple pairs will eventually lose you stars.